hothouseturtles hothouseturtlesheader

 WATER TEMPERATURE

-I recommended keeping the water temperature of your tanks at 26oC to avoid your Turtle refusing to eat.
+I recommended keeping the water temperature of your tanks at 26oC (28oC for Australian Painted Turtles) to avoid your Turtle refusing to eat.
 Once water temperatures drop below 15oC Turtles will stop eating and can stave to death as these temperatures are too high for successful hibernating, and too low for digesting food successfully.
 Water temperature can be maintained by using a standard aquarium heater (inserted inside a heater guard.
 These prevent your Turtle from possibly breaking the heater).
 Your local pet shop will advise what size heater you'll require for the volume of water your Turtle lives in.

 WATER QUALITY